3mdeb/news-and-ideas/blog/content/post/2020-09-03-trenchboot-multiboot2-support.md

 [TrenchBoot](https://blog.3mdeb.com/tags/trenchboot/) tag.
 This article roughly describes how to start Multiboot2 kernels on the top of Landing Zone.
-As an example we will securely start Xen hypervisor together with measured dom0 kernel and initramfs, but first let's start with other changes introduces with this release.
+As an example we will securely start Xen hypervisor together with measured dom0 kernel and initramfs, but first let's start with other changes introduced with this release.

 ## Warning